BSlaven/s_movie_app/README.md

 ### Layout
 - On the main page, I used CSS Grid to display movies.
 It gives me the best/easiest options for responsive layout.
 Flexbox can do the same thing.

+### State Management
+- Since the app is fairly small I decided to not use any state management libraries or hooks.
+I thought Redux would be a bit of an overkill for this kind of app.
+React's context API is an option but data travels only one level down so I decided not to use it.